Indoor Plant Care for Beginners

 Start with three actions: check light where the plant sits, check moisture depth before watering, and do one weekly review.
 Those are the core of how to take care of indoor plants for beginners.

+Here is the key point.
 The most common early losses come from overwatering, poor light fit, and changing multiple variables in one day.
+Pick the option that fits your light, schedule, and room setup, because fit matters more than trends.

 Plantology